You were served divorce papers

 You can get free legal information from your court’s self-help center.

-They can help you understand what to do and how to fill out forms.
+They can help you understand the papers and what to do next.

 -